-Respondents may include one entity or a team of several entities.
-Development teams must include the developer, architect, engineer, and property management company (if applicable to use).
+Respondents may include one entity or a team of several entities, including any of the following: for-profit or non-profit housing developers, joint ventures, resident services providers, or other services agency.
+Development teams must include the developer, architect, engineer, and property management company.